Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Center-outward ranks and signs in

 \subsection{Center-outward ranks and signs}

-Except for a few particular cases such as spherical distributions, the above definitions are not meant for the analytical derivation of ${\bf F}_{\pms}$ and~${\bf Q}_{\pms}$ which typically involves Monge-Amp\`ere partial differential equations;\footnote{In particular, no closed forms of ${\bf F}_{\pms}$ and ${\bf Q}_{\pms}$ are known for non-spherical elliptical distributions.} estimation is possible, though, via their empirical counterparts~${\bf F}_\pms\n$ and~${\bf Q}_\pms\n$, based on center-outward ranks and signs, which we now describe.
+Except for a few particular cases such as spherical distributions, the above definitions are not meant for an analytical derivation of ${\bf F}_{\pms}$ and~${\bf Q}_{\pms}$ which typically involves Monge-Amp\`ere equations; in particular, no closed forms of ${\bf F}_{\pms}$ and ${\bf Q}_{\pms}$ are known for non-spherical elliptical distributions.
+Estimation is possible, though, via their empirical counterparts~${\bf F}_\pms\n$ and~${\bf Q}_\pms\n$, based on center-outward ranks and signs, which we now describe.

 Associated with the $n$-tuple $\tZ_1\n,\dots, \tZ_n\n$, the {\it empirical center-outward distribution function} ${\bf F}_\pms\n$ is mapping $\tZ_1\n,\dots, \tZ_n\n$ to a ``regular'' grid $\mathfrak{G}_n$ of the unit ball~${\mathbb S}_d$.
 That grid $\mathfrak{G}_n$ is obtained as follows: